aubreypwd/wpkickstart/README.md

 php replace.php --__PluginName__="MyPluginName" --__NEXT__="1.0.0" --__plugin-name__="my-plugin-name" --__YourCompanyName__=MyCompanyName --__YourPluginName__=MyPluginName --__YourName__="Aubrey Portwood" --__your-company__="my-comoany"
 ```

+But, after that please also check for minor adjustments.

 ### `app()`

 In any class you can always call the base `App` class using the `app()` function, e.g.